wagerfield/nuxt-stack/docs/guide/rationale.md

 module.exports = require("prettier-config-nuxt-stack")
 ```

-The aspiration of Nuxt Stack is to try and match the developer experience of Nuxt while delivering a highly performant yet minimal PWA template project out of the box.
+The aspiration of Nuxt Stack is to complement the developer experience of Nuxt while delivering a highly performant yet minimal PWA template project out of the box.

 Much like Nuxt, every aspect of Nuxt Stack can be configured, turned on or off as required.
 If you don't like parts of the ESLint or Prettier config you can overwrite them.
 If you don't need some of the plugins you can disable them.
 The baseline configuration of Nuxt Stack is the result of developing numerous Nuxt applications and identifying the commonalities between them.